blair-c/rivals.academy/content/library/glossary.md

 ### Land Time

-Default amount of landing lag frames.
+Default amount of landing lag frames incurred when a character lands from the air onto the ground or a platform.

 {{< library/cast-comparison landTime >}}